19th November 2025 | |

 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Glasgow, click here to find out more!

 Want to be the first to hear about what's happening in Glasgow?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Discover the music of Leonard Cohen at The Trades Hall under the gentle glow of candlelight with this multi-sensory musical experience!
+Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Discover the music of Taylor Swift at Glasgow's Trades Hall under the gentle glow of candlelight at this live, multi-sensory musical experience!

 READ MOREDiscover the music of Oasis in Glasgow's Trades Hall under the gentle glow of candlelight at this live, multi-sensory musical experience!